gounmanned/unmanned.team/README.md

 ```
 .
-├── vex/        # Vex application code — this is what you'll clone and modify
+├── vex/        # VEX application code — this is what you'll clone and modify
 ├── website/    # unmanned.team corporate website
-└── cdn/        # Shared global styles used across Vex and other Unmanned apps
+└── cdn/        # Shared global styles used across VEX and other Unmanned apps
 ```

 The primary structure in `vex/`: